Can a Freezer Be Kept in an Unheated Garage? Here’s What You Need To Know

 Tips on keeping a freezer in an unheated garage

 Sometimes the weather gods are unpredictable.
-Even if you’ve carefully considered the garage temperatures, you may experience an unprecedented heat spell or cold snap.
+Even if you’ve carefully considered the outside temperature, you may experience an unprecedented heat spell or cold snap.

 Credit: Sumekler / Pixabay